Breaking the Cycle of Loneliness and Depression Among Seniors

 Tauhric Brown

-As President and CEO, Tauhric Brown uses his strategic vision and experience in the elderly and disability service industry to expand CICOA services and collaborative partnerships to better meet the needs of the vulnerable populations we serve.
+Tauhric Brown served as CICOA’s President and CEO from 2020-2024.
+His experience in the elderly and disability service industry helped to expand CICOA services and collaborative partnerships during his tenure.
 Before joining CICOA, Brown served as the chief operating officer for Senior Services, Inc. in Kalamazoo, Mich.
 His career started in the U.S. Army, and then he became a successful owner/operator for a multi-carrier wireless retail company.
 Inspired by his family and upbringing, he made the switch to the nonprofit world to fulfill his dream of improving the lives of others.